 This should not be confused with the AmEx Centurion “black” card.
-That one requires $7,500 in fees just for the first year ($5,000 initiation fee and $2,500 annual fee) and is invite only for AmEx’s biggest spenders (you have to spend several hundred thousand annually on another AmEx card in order to be invited).
+That one requires $7,500 in fees just for the first year ($5,000 initiation fee and $2,500 annual fee) and is invite-only for AmEx’s biggest spenders (you have to spend several hundred thousand annually on another AmEx card in order to be invited).

 In a nutshell, Visa Black Card is just the issuer’s trademarked name for the card… reportedly there is no such thing as a “black card” tier for Visa cards.
-The Black Card is reportedly only the “Platinum Plus” tier (however I have personally not confirmed this, so it may or may not be true).

 If you want a rare credit card that’s black and made out of metal then save some money and go for the Marriott Rewards Premier – it has a $0 Intro Annual Fee for the first year, then $85.
-Compare that to Visa Black which charges an exorbitant $495 annual fee which is NOT waived for the first year.
+Compare that to Visa Black which charges a $495 annual fee which is NOT waived for the first year.

 And with the Marriott you can get a significantly better offer:

 - 50,000 bonus points after you spend $1,000 in your first 3 months from account opening.